 These instructions provide a quick overview of the steps you, the Salesforce Administrator, need to take to set up U2F YubiKeys to work with Salesforce within your organization.
 This guide is intended for IT administrators.

-- Google Chrome (version 40 or later on ChromeOS, Microsoft Windows, Mac OSX or macOS, or Linux)
+- Google Chrome (version 40 or later on ChromeOS, Microsoft Windows, macOS, or Linux)

 Overview of Steps to be Performed